 - Teach you how to insert the catheter through the urethra or through the stoma—Depending on your recovery, the catheter that was placed during surgery may be removed before you go home.
 If so, you will be taught how to catheterize yourself at home using a tube.

-- Teach you how to irrigate (wash out) the bladder using a saline (salt water) solution and a catheter
+- Teach you how to wash out the bladder using a salt water solution and a catheter

 - Clean the incision areas with warm water and gentle soap.

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.

 - If you have a catheter, follow the instructions for taking care of it.
 You may see bloody urine for a few weeks.